adobe-dss-aep/ajo-handson-labs/6. Basic Journey/Create a Basic Journey.md

 ![Basic Journey](https://github.com/adobe-dss-aep/ajo-handson-labs/blob/96de49783d41b9e93724aa08aa6ccd5f3c0f42c9/0.%20Images/Basic_Journey_5.png)

 10. From the Choose Segment applet, select “Silver Loyalty Members”.
 Change the Namespace to "Email".
-The namespace is used to identify profile, this is specially used for proofing.
-It will be easier to retrieve  aprofile by his email address.
+The namespace is used to identify profile, this is specially used for testing.
+It will be easier to retrieve a profile by his email address than ECID.

 ![Basic Journey](https://github.com/adobe-dss-aep/ajo-handson-labs/blob/main/0.%20Images/Jounrey1_namespace.JPG)

 11. Click "Ok".